Treating Multiple Tics: A Single Dad Nails It

 The dietary changes focused on the elimination of sugar, as well as foods with added sugar.
 Fresh fruit was okay, but fruit juices—which often have concentrated fruit sugars—were not allowed.
 We also eliminated all artificial flavors and colors.
 I was still learning, and the more I learned the more changes I tried to make.
 Finally, I decided to eliminate as much processed food as possible.
 Basically, I kept as close as I could to a whole foods diet.

-These steps may seem like to be a growing trend nowadays, but remember this was 20 years ago!
+These steps may seem like no-brainers now–but remember, this was 20+ years ago!
 Back then, this was pretty radical thinking.
 Today, foods and drinks containing artificial additives are being phased out, and health conscious people know to avoid them.
 Reducing or avoiding sugar is also a common approach now.
 But at the time, there was not a lot of information on healthy eating, and even the criteria for food label requirements was still evolving.

 Grateful for taking the track we did

-Most people I knew didn’t even pay attention to package labels.
-And people who frequented natural food stores were called “health nuts!”
+Most people I knew didn’t pay any attention to package labels.
+And those who frequented natural food stores were called “health nuts!”
 I’m grateful I had the will and ability to pursue this track for her.

 By the time summer had ended, Victoria’s tics had definitely improved.
-However, it was about a year before the tics were not evident to others.
-Still, she had progressed enough that there was no need for medications and I was happy about that.
+However, it was about a year before the tics had subsided so much that they were not evident to others.
+Still, she had progressed enough that there was no need for medications, and I was happy about that.
 Now it was just a matter of maintaining a strict diet, as I could always tell when she went off her diet.

 My daughter kept to the diet and has actually become an expert at knowing what can cause her to tic (even though I haven’t seen any tics for years).
 She also uses her expertise in this area to guide others as a nutritionist and health coach.